GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/Evidence_Server.md

 ## Contributors

-Joe Kiniry, Alexander Bakst, Dragan Stosic
+ - Alexander Bakst worked on this subsystem description.
+ - Dragan Stosic worked on this subsystem description.
+ - Joe Kiniry worked on this subsystem description.

 ## Funders